 Why the Health Action Research Group is needed

+We all know the problems many people in the UK are experiencing getting medical diagnosis and treatment.
 That’s why so many politicians, pundits and people are focused on what to do about the NHS.
+However, at the Health Action Research Group we've concluded that:

-This escalating level of medical need is at the root of many of the NHS’s current problems.
+• This escalating level of medical need is at the root of many of the NHS’s current problems.
 That’s why we are focused on what can be done to prevent health problems arising in the first place – why we believe prevention is truly better than cure.

-That’s why we also look beyond purely medical factors, for example to explore why Britain has moved from being one of the most equal nations in Europe in the 1970’s to being one of the most unequal in the 2020’s - and the knock-on effects of this on the nation’s health.
+• We need to look beyond purely medical factors, for example to explore why Britain has moved from being one of the most equal nations in Europe in the 1970’s to being one of the most unequal in the 2020’s - and the knock-on effects of this on the nation’s health.

 The Impact of Health Inequalities

-1. More than twice as many working age adults died from Covid-19 in the poorest areas of England compared with people living in the richest areas.
+1. More than twice as many working age adults died from Covid-19 in the poorest areas of England compared with people living in the richest areas - and even before Covid, the North/South divide in the nation's health was wider than it had been for forty years.

-6. Professor Sir Michael Marmot concluded that social inequality (status) is even more damaging to our health than poverty.
+6. Professor Sir Michael Marmot concluded that social inequality (status) may be even more damaging to our health than poverty.
 The experience of low status and inequality – being low status, feeling low status and being made to feel low status – has a significant and detrimental effect on people’s lives and their physical and mental health.

-10. More years spent in poor health due to health inequalities means lower productivity and lower tax revenue – and higher NHS, welfare and social care expenditure.
+7. More years spent in poor health due to health inequalities means lower productivity and lower tax revenue – and higher NHS, welfare and social care expenditure.

 Fresh, evidence-based research